medic/cht-conf/README.md

 # TODO

-* split app/ and contact/ forms into separate directories
 * apply all necessary transforms to contact forms
 * only upload things which have changed (this could be a separate mode - e.g. `update` vs `configure`)
 * require manual confirmation of upload if url is *.app.medicmobile.org and either git is not available, or the working directory is dirty or has new files